 - Its lifespan is 10 times longer than an incandescent bulb.

-- Can be better for those with light sensitivity or photophobia, as the temperature of CFL bulbs is warmer than white-blue toned LED light.
+- It can be better for those with light sensitivity or photophobia, as the temperature of CFL bulbs is warmer than white-blue toned LED light.

 Cons of CFL Bulbs:

 - Sometimes the color tone of CFLs can wash out by the surrounding environment.
 Then it can cause eye strain.

 - CFL needs several minutes to warm up.
 It performs poorly in cold temperatures, taking an extended time to reach full brightness.

 - Generally, CFLs emit ultraviolet radiation as part of the operation.

-- CFLs break or crack more easily than LED.
+- CFLs break or crack more easily than LEDs.